Annette Dobson: Positions

-Dobson is the founding Director of the Australian Longitudinal Study on Women's Health (ALSWH). and director of the Centre for Longitudinal and Life Course Research.
+Dobson is the founding Director of the Australian Longitudinal Study on Women's Health (ALSWH) and was director of the Centre for Longitudinal and Life Course Research from 2012 - 2021.

 She was the inaugural chair of the BCA Master of Biostatistics at its inception in 2000.

 Awards

 Dobson was made a Member of the Order of Australia in 2010 for her service to public health and biostatistics as a research and academic, particularly through the collection and analysis of data relating to cardiovascular disease and women's and veterans' health, which provided a basis for public health interventions and policies to reduce disease burden in the population.

 Dobson won the Sidney Sax medal in 2003, the pre-eminent prize awarded by the Public Health Association of Australia.
 Dobson received the 2012 Moyal Medal for her contributions to statistics and in 2015 she was elected Fellow of the Australian Academy of Health and Medical Sciences (FAHMS).

 She is also an elected member of the International Statistical Institute.